 Just because you're staying in doesn't mean an end to storytime!
-From the Brooklyn Public Library taking its readings to Facebook, to live demonstrations by famous picture-book authors, to a large selection of many of the greatest actors of our time reading some of the best books for kids, you can have an amazing storytime for kids right at home.
+From the Brooklyn Public Library taking its readings to Facebook, to live demonstrations by famous picture-book authors, to a large selection of many of the greatest actors of our time reading some of the best books for kids and books about race that celebrate diversity and inclusion, you can have an amazing storytime for kids right at home.

-Along with classes for kids and DIY projects and activities from NYC shops and businesses, these virtual storytimes will keep young minds sharp—and parental minds sane.
+Along with classes for kids, these virtual storytimes will keep young minds sharp—and parental minds sane.

 WHERE AND WHEN: Via the Facebook Page of Roald Dahl HQ